MinaPecheux/Medusa/README.md

 The Mini Encoding/Decoding Utility with Simple Algorithms (Medusa) is a small Python lib to easily cypher and decypher files or directories using basic cryptography algorithms.

-For now, Medusa uses the [Vigenere cypher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
+For now, Medusa offers 1 encoding/decoding algorithms:

-This cryptography method is symmetric and it uses a key and a complement key to perform (de)cyphering on a text.
+- the [Vigenere cypher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher): a symmetric cryptography method that uses a key and a complement key

 _Note: to make it harder to decypher, Medusa uses a wide range of characters including Unicode characters... so it requires Python 3 to work._